The difference between succulents and cacti is mainly due to the following factors:

-Succulents can define as the plant community that stores water in their root system, stems and leaves, which can resist drought conditions.
-Succulent plants possess thick leaves with a viscous substance inside it.
-It is derived from the word “succos” that means “full of liquid sap”.
+Succulents represent the plant community that store water in the root system stems and leaves.
+They resist drought conditions.
+Succulent plants possess thick leaves with a viscous substance inside them.
+It is derived from the word “succos”, which means “full of liquid sap”.

 A succulent uptakes CO2 to facilitate photosynthesis during the day.
-The capacity of water absorption by the root-system is usually low in extreme draught conditions.
-Leaves of purslane, juice of aloevera plants, agave plants etc. are the edible succulents that have many health benefits.
+The capacity of water absorption by the root system is usually low in extreme drought conditions.
+Leaves of purslane, juice of aloe vera, and agave plants are edible succulents with many health benefits.

-Succulents grow in bright light but cannot live with prolonged warmth or may can get leaf burn from excessive exposure of sunlight.
-A succulent plant must be planted in a terracotta or clay pot that gives excellent drainage and aeration.
+Succulents grow in bright light but cannot live with prolonged warmth or may get leaf burn from excessive exposure to sunlight.
+A succulent plant must be planted in a terracotta or clay pot (preferable over a plastic pot) that gives excellent drainage and aeration.

 Definition of Cacti

 To plant cactus, periodical watering and yearly fertilizing isn’t even compulsory.
-Unlike succulents, cacti requires exposure of light for atleast 4-6 hours.
+Unlike succulents, cacti require exposure to light for at least 4-6 hours.
 We must use soil that offers good aeration and drainage system.

 Key Differences Between Succulents and Cacti

-- Cactus and succulent plants are not easily identifiable, but the presence of areole (small ridges) on the plant surface distinguishes cacti family from the other succulents.
+- Cactus and succulent plants are not easily identifiable, but the presence of areole (small ridges) on the plant surface distinguishes the cacti family from the other succulents.